0xMukesh/hashnode-blogs/ckxzzqgr2006uzrs1d8lta9x5.md

 ## Creating a npm account

-Go over to [npmjs.org](https://www.npmjs.com/) and create an account and make sure that your are verifiying it as well
+Go over to [npmjs.org](https://www.npmjs.com/) and create an account and make sure that you are verifying it as well

 ## Unique package name

-npm packages have unique names. npm doesn't allow to publish a package with a name which is already taken.
+npm packages have unique names. npm doesn't allow publishing a package with a name that is already taken.
 Go over to [npmjs.org](https://www.npmjs.com/) and check whether your package name is taken or not.

 `tailwindcli` is already taken by [this](https://www.npmjs.com/package/tailwindcli) package.
 So I have to change the name to `tailwindcsscli`